 One commonality is that they both have a vision for the piece of music they’re working on, but their involvement is different including the nature of their participation and what’s expected of them.
-You can kind of think of them as being similar to the difference between an artist and producer to get a better understanding of their roles.
+You can kind of think of them as being similar to the difference between an artist and a producer to get a better understanding of their roles.
 So what is the difference then?

 Explained in another way, a music producer is with the artist from start to finish, and during that time they help them curate the music.
 A composer can be an artist whose producer enhances their vision by managing and supervising their work.
 A producer works on other people’s projects whereas a composer or a songwriter works on their own.
 Let’s look at some differences between music composers and music producers to get a better understanding of what they do and how their responsibilities differ.